dezeee/andreahaas/contact.md

 The clinic is a short stroll from Chatswood train station.
 Walk along Victoria Ave, turn right at Neridah St and walk towards Albert Ave.
 Chatswood Village, a business complex of commercial terraces, will be on your right.
 Look for Suite 54.
 If you have trouble finding the clinc rooms, just give me a call.

-> **Note:** You do not need a referral from your doctor but you need to contact me on 0425 218 022 to make an appointment before you come to the clinic.
+> **Note:** You do not need a referral from your doctor but you need to contact me on {{ site.phone }} to make an appointment before you come to the clinic.

 ## Medicare & private health fund claims